Pokhara: Tourism

 The city promotes two major hilltops as viewpoints to see the city and surrounding panorama: World Peace Pagoda, built in 1996 across the southern shore of Phewa Lake and Sarangkot, which is northwest of the city.
 In February 2004, International Mountain Museum (IMM) was opened for public in Ratopahiro to boost the city's tourism.
 Other museums are Pokhara Regional Museum; an ethnographic museum; Annapurna Natural History Museum which houses preserved specimens of flora and fauna, and contains a particularly extensive collection of the butterflies, found in the Western and Annapurna Conservation Area region of Nepal; and Gurkha Museum featuring the history of the Gurkha soldiers.

-Hotels

-There are around 375 tourist standard hotels, and many more are in the pipeline.